GridTools/gridtools/include/gridtools/stencil/README.md

 ## Namespaces

-  - `gridtools`.
+  - `gridtools::stencil`.
 Grid independent user facing entities are defined here.
-  - `gridtools::dim`, `gridtools::cache_io_policy`, `gridtools::cache_type` sub namespaces are of the same kind.
+  - `gridtools::stencil::dim`, `gridtools::stencil::cache_io_policy`, `gridtools::stencil::cache_type` sub namespaces are of the same kind.
-  - `gridtools::x86`, `gridtools::naive`, `gridtools::mc`, `gridtools::cuda` are backend namespaces.
-The only user
-    facing entity they have is `backend`.
-  - `gridtools::cartesian`.
+  - `gridtools::stencil::cartesian`.
 All user facing entities that are specific to cartesian grid.
-  - `gridtools::cartesian::expressions`.
+  - `gridtools::stencil::cartesian::expressions`.
 Is used to enable constructs like `eval(in1() + in2())`  within stencil
     `apply` functions.
-  - `gridtools::icosahedral`.
+  - `gridtools::stencil::icosahedral`.
 All user facing entities that a specific to icosahedral grid.
-  - `gridtools::core`.
+  - `gridtools::stencil::core`.
 Internal stuff.
 Not user facing.